 The Company recognizes the financial statement impact of a tax position when it is more likely than not that the position will be sustained upon examination.
+The adoption of this standard had no material effect on the Company's financial position, results of operation or cash flows

-The tax years of 2016 through 2018 remain subject to examination by the taxing authorities.
+The tax years of 2017 through 2019 remain subject to examination by the taxing authorities.

-NOTE O - EMPLOYEE BENEFITS
+NOTE P - EMPLOYEE BENEFITS